Nodes

 3. Click the [Peers] tab.

-4. Select the peer to change the resource from the peer list, and then click the [Manage peer] button.
+4. From the peer list, select the peer to change the resource size and click [Manage peer].

 Note